Narvik Municipality: Geography

 The town itself is situated near the innermost part of the deep Ofotfjorden, but even here the mountains, going almost straight up from the blue fjord, reach as high as 1700 m in Skjomen, where the glacier Frostisen can be seen.
-Other fjords in Narvik include Skjomen, Beisfjorden, Herjangsfjorden, and Rombaken.
+Other fjords in Narvik include Skjomen, Beisfjorden, Herjangsfjorden, Efjorden, Tysfjorden, Vestfjorden, and Rombaken.
+The island Barøya lies just off shore at the mouth of the Ofotfjorden.
+The Gihtsejiegŋa glacier is also located in Narvik.

 Forests cover the lower parts of the mountains (below 500 metres), but near the summits, the snow can stay most of the summer.
 Narvik has well prepared slopes for alpine skiing, some of which end almost in the town centre.